- Routine eligibility redeterminations and disenrollments resume in April 2023, after being paused throughout the

 Who is eligible for Medicaid in North Dakota?

-Because North Dakota has expanded Medicaid under the ACA, low-income adults without dependent children are eligible for the first time in 2014.
+Because North Dakota has expanded Medicaid under the ACA, low-income adults are eligible for coverage even if they don’t have minor children.
 Medicaid is available to the following legally present North Dakota residents, contingent on immigration guidelines:

 - Adults with household income up to 138% of federal poverty level (income limits for various family sizes are here).

 - Children age 0 – 18 with household income up to 170% of poverty.

 - Pregnant women with household income up to 157% of poverty; postpartum coverage now continues for 12 months, instead of ending 60 days after the baby is born.

 How does Medicaid provide financial assistance to Medicare beneficiaries in North Dakota?